Papillion adds 6 more signs at intersection where girl was fatally hit

 They were introduced “to make drivers feel a little bit more like they need to slow down when they get into the downtown area,” Albers said.

 Four of the signs were placed in Washington Street itself.
-The other two bisect crosswalks along Second Street.
+The two others bisect crosswalks along Second Street.
 The six signs cost $1,200, Albers said.

 The crosswalk signs are the first change made to the intersection since Abby’s death.
 The intersection already has other pedestrian signage and electronic boxes that display a driver’s speed.